hpccsystems-solutions-lab/Solutions-lab-website-content/projects/realBi/intro.md

 ---
-title: HPCC Real-BI
+title: HPCC REAL-BI
 shortDescription: Real BI, a dynamic and powerful data tool, plays a pivotal role in bridging the gap between data stored in HPCC clusters and insightful visualizations.
 This innovative solution provides organizations with the means to harness the wealth of information within their HPCC data repositories effectively.
-link: real-bi
+link: REAL-BI
 gitHubRepo: https://github.com/hpcc-systems/REAL-BI
-imageName: real-bi
+imageName: REAL-BI
 ---

 Real BI, a dynamic and powerful data tool, plays a pivotal role in bridging the gap between data stored in HPCC clusters and insightful visualizations.
 This innovative solution provides organizations with the means to harness the wealth of information within their HPCC data repositories effectively.